shengchaochen82/shengchaochen82.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student at Australian AI Intelligence Institute (AAII), University of Technology Sydney, working on Federated Intelligence.
 I have worked as a Deep Learning Research Intern at Shenzhen Institue of Meteorological Innovation（Guangdong-Hong Kong-Macao Greater Bay Area Weather Research Center for Monitoring Warning and Forecasting）.
 Previously, I completed an MPhil at the Hainan University and a BEng at Jiangxi University of Science and Technology.
 Now, my research focuses on bridging the gap between academic research and real-world applications.
-If you have any fun ideas or just want to have a chat, please feel free to drop me an email (shengchao.chen.uts AT gmail DOT com ~~pavelchen@ieee.org~~).
+If you have any fun ideas or just want to have a chat, please feel free to drop me an email (shengchao.chen.uts AT gmail DOT com).

-*99% of the research process is frustrating, but refreshing insights may still be gleaned from it.*

 **Fun Fact**: My research during my masters was in fiber-optic sensing and I was exposed to ML/DL during my intership, which is the main reason why I have a composite background.